estagio-2023/realestate-ui/README.md

 </details>

 ## About the UI
-The UI is the visual part of the project, which allows the user to interact with the website's functionalities, which in turn communicates with the backend and database.
+The UI is the visual part of the project, which allows the user to interact with the website's functionalities, which will eventually comunicate with the backend and database.

 ## Technologies
 ![Angular](https://img.shields.io/badge/angular-%23DD0031.svg?style=for-the-badge&logo=angular&logoColor=white)